rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 The complete source code for the package and the shiny app, as well information about how to run the shiny app locally, is available from https://github.com/rdiaz02/EvAM-Tools.

-This app is free to use.
-Confidentiality and security: ff you have confidential data, you might want not to upload it here, and instead install the package locally.
+This app is free to use, but please **cite it** if you use it; see [Citing EvAM-Tools](#citation).
+Confidentiality and security: if you have confidential data, you might want not to upload it here, and instead install the package locally.

+&nbsp;
+### Citing EvAM-Tools<a id="citation"></a>

+If you use EvAM-Tools (the package or the web app), please **cite** the Bioinformatics paper:

+Diaz-Uriarte, R & Herrera-Nieto, P. 2022.
+EvAM-Tools: tools for evolutionary accumulation and cancer progression models. _Bioinformatics_.  https://doi.org/10.1093/bioinformatics/btac710 .

+If you use the web app, also provide a link to the web app itself, https://iib.uam.es/evamtools , or the code repository, https://github.com/rdiaz02/EvAM-Tools.

 &nbsp;
 ### Authors, contact and bug reports<a id="authors"></a>